Skip to Content

 Grass is a starkly beautiful graphic novel which reveals the true-life story of a Korean ‘comfort woman’ during the Japanese occupation of Korea from 1910 to 1945.
 The occupation ended after the surrender of Japan at the end of World War II, following the destruction of Hiroshima and Nagasaki.
 Grass is a timely and gravely …

-Read More about Review: Grass by Keum Suk Gendry-kim
+Read More about Grass by Keum Suk Gendry-kim BOOK REVIEW

 Across Asia, women writers are changing the literary landscape by pointing a finger at the patriarchy, by writing clever and innovative genre fiction, by highlighting their unique histories and politics, and this creating exciting and thrilling literature.
 Here, we have been very excited to create a list of comics and graphic novels by, who we …

-Delve into the terrifying world of Junji Ito with this adaptation of the classic novel Frankenstein.
 When it comes to adaptation, book-lovers often feel divided.
 Some welcome film adaptations; others don’t see the point.
 Some spend hours debating which is better.
-I am of the opinion that a book and a film are too far …
+I am of the opinion that a book and a film are too far apart to be compared clearly and fairly.
+But graphic adaptations exist in the gap between literature …

-Read More about Review: Why you Should Read Slum Wolf by Tadao Tsuge
+Read More about Why you Should Read Slum Wolf by Tadao Tsuge